Operation Midas: 11 November 2025

 On 11 November, the unnamed former Deputy Prime Minister was charged with illegal enrichment.
 A total of 5 people were detained, and suspicions were brought against 7 suspects.

 12 November 2025

 On November 12, the court arrested Ihor Myronyuk with a bail of 126 million hryvnias and Security Director of Energoatom Dmytro Basov with a bail of 40 million.

 Ukrainian President Volodymyr Zelenskyy demanded the resignation of Minister of Justice German Galushchenko and Minister of Energy Svitlana Hrynchuk, who appeared as members of the group.

+15 February 2026

+On 15 February 2026, Galushchenko was detained by NABU and SAP while attempting to cross the Ukrainian border on the Kyiv-Warsaw train.

+The following day, Galushchenko was charged with participating in a criminal organization and laundering proceeds obtained by criminal means.
+According to NABU, Galushchenko and his family members became investors in a fictitious investment fund, created to launder the $100 million siphoned out of Ukrainian state nuclear energy company Energoatom.
+On the same day, the High Anti-Corruption Court partially upheld Galushchenko's complaint of “unlawful detention” but left him in custody.
+The court ordered Galushchenko to be held in custody for 60 days with bail set at UAH 200 million.

 Draft law 12414

 According to Kyiv Independent, a legislative attempt in mid 2025 to limit NABU's powers was partly motivated by Operation Midas.
 The draft law, numbered 12414, was adopted by the Verkhovna Rada (the national parliament of Ukraine) on 22 July 2025.
 The draft law aimed at limiting the powers of NABU and SAP, two key Ukrainian anti-corruption institutions.
 There were several detentions and searches of NABU employees.
 In particular, detectives Ruslan Mahamedrasulov and Viktor Husarov were detained on alleged suspicion of cooperation with Russian special services.
 According to a claim by the Security Service of Ukraine, Mahamedrasulov maintained contact with former Opposition Platform — For Life People's Deputy Fedir Khrystenko, who allegedly oversaw the strengthening of Russia's influence on NABU since 2020.
 According to NABU detective Oleksandr Abakumov, Mahamedrasulov directly supervised the investigation as part of Operation Midas.
 The law was cancelled after a wave of anti-government protests.